Azure/azurestack-powershell/src/Az.BootStrapper/help/Update-AzProfile.md

 # Update-AzProfile

 ## SYNOPSIS
-Update modules to the latest versions consitent with the given profile and import updated modules to the current session.
+Update modules to the latest versions consistent with the given profile and import updated modules to the current session.
 This should always be executed in a new PowerShell session.

 ## SYNTAX